anoma/nspec/docs/tutorial/engines/index.juvix.md

 paradigm to describe how several entities
 (that are possibly distributed over the planet) communicate with each other by sending messages.
-The most important diagram type are
+The most ímportant diagram type are
 [message sequence charts](https://en.wikipedia.org/wiki/Message_sequence_chart),
 and the following example
 describes the Britisch greeting protocol.